The List, Pt. 2: N-Z

 Snowdon Deli, 5265 Décarie Blvd., 488-9129 (Décarie)—This is as close to a Miami-style deli as you’re going to find in Montreal, and, believe me, that’s no insult.
 You'll find a bunch of old favorites on their menu, including a respectable "old-fashioned" smoked meat sandwich, but I sure wish they had an "old-fashioned" matzoh ball soup on the menu--that neon-yellow chicken broth has gotta go. $-$$ (2009)

-The Sparrow, 5322 St-Laurent, 690-3964 (to text reservations for parties of five or more) (Mile End)--This Mile End gastropub has instantly become one of the neighborhood's prime hot spots.
-Now, if the City of Montreal would only grant them a %$@#! liquor license...
-For more details, read a review here. $$ (2009)
+The Sparrow, 5322 St-Laurent, 690-3964 (to text reservations for parties of five or more) (Mile End)--This Mile End pub instantly became one of the neighborhood's prime hot spots.
+It's gone through a number of changes over the years, but presently nighttime drinks and weekend brunches are specialties. $-$$ (2011)

 Supermarché Rahman, a.k.a.
 Le Paradis de la Bière, a.k.a.
 The Beer Dep, 151 Laurier W., 279-2256 (Mile End)—This isn’t our “local,” the dépanneur we go to most regularly for our beer drinking needs, but it’s pretty damn close and that’s a very good thing because, with some 300 beers on offer, it just happens to be one of the true highlights of Montreal’s beerscape.
 Very competitive prices too.